IrinaSfv/irinas-portf/README.md

 ## To-do
 * Add functionality for opening and closing pop-up with form when clicking on the `Contact me` button;
 * Add validation and form submission to the server;
-* Add functionality to switch between languages without opening another page.
+* Add functionality to switch between languages.